-Some students work as a group to raise money, or are assisted by a school club or administrator to get some portion of their tuition covered.
+Some students work as a group to raise money or are assisted by a school club or administrator to get some portion of their tuition covered.
 At times families may petition their administrators or school districts for assistance.
 Different school-based programs that have supported NHI students in the past include: AVID, GEAR UP, Federal Programs, College Access/Readiness, Talent Search, Upward Bound and Migrant Education.

-Not that different from little league or everyone chipping in for a quinceañera, many NHI students raise their tuition by joining forces with family members, friends and supporters.
-NHI provides an online tool that allows individuals to contribute as little as $5 to your tuition.
+Not that different from little league or everyone chipping in for a quinceañera, many NHI students raise their tuition by joining forces with family members, friends, and supporters.
+NHI provides an online tool that allows individuals to contribute as little as $5.00 to your program tuition.
 With just a few minutes and clicks, you as an admitted student can customize a free fundraising site and share it with close friends.
 Also, students can work with their parents and other supportive adults to tap their networks.
 You can choose to be creative with your campaign to make it special.
 Afterward, make sure to thank all your investors and let them know how you enjoyed the Great Debate experience with a photo!
 Set up your fundraising page here.

 What Happens After Great Debate

 After the Great Debate experience you will hear from NHI about future opportunities that remind you of the valuable lessons we all share at the program.
 The campaign to join the Lorenzo de Zavala Youth Legislative Session or compete for a staff role starts in August and September.
 Throughout the fall semester, student leaders work with NHI to launch outreach and recruitment activities in their communities and schools.
 Celebración takes place in the late fall semester to finish out the year with over 800 people in attendance.
 Then you get ready for LDZ in the summer and can also become a Great Debate JFL fellow by joining the local or national outreach team.
 During your third year of high school, continue your leadership development and college preparation with your NHI friends at the Collegiate World Series for rising seniors.
 After high school, join or start a Collegiate Leadership Network once you arrive to college.
 Also, you can apply for admission to the John F. Lopez Research and Management Fellowship, the “NHI Internship.”
 Throughout college, volunteering locally and participating in Celebración are ways to continue to build your network of NHI contacts and relationships.
-After college you will be able to continue engaging NHI as a senior volunteer, trainer, or ambassador but can also regularly connect with NHI alumni through our Professional Chapters in the Americas.
+After college, you will be able to continue engaging NHI as a senior volunteer, trainer, or ambassador but can also regularly connect with NHI alumni through our Professional Chapters in the Americas.
 You can remain as involved as you choose to be and connect to up to 90,000 members worldwide!